 Freq51 - The Intermountain Mesh

 Meshtastic® lets you use inexpensive LoRa radios as a long-range, off-grid communication platform where regular infrastructure is unreliable or unavailable.
 It’s community-driven and open source.
 Radios automatically form a mesh, forwarding packets to neighbors (up to 7 hops from origin).
 Phones are optional.
 The Freq51 community is building an open community mesh that anyone here can join.
-This network is intended as a tool for emergency/disaster response and off-grid coordination and hobbyist projects.
+This network is intended as a Radio Frequency tool for emergency/disaster response and off-grid (non-internet) coordination and hobbyist projects.
 No license is required to use Meshtastic (unless you intentionally enable Ham Mode).
 Meshtastic is under active development and not a life-critical service.

 Joining